-Editor's Note: Due to the rapidly evolving situation with travel disruptions and changing airline policies, we are no longer updating this post.
-Forbes has an excellent resource that is being updated multiple times per day and covers an extensive list of airlines.
+Editor's Note: Due to the numerous changes to airline change fee policies since publication, we are no longer updating this post.
+Forbes has an excellent resource that is being updated and covers an extensive list of airline change fee waivers.

 As the impact of COVID-19 (Coronavirus) spreads, several U.S. airlines have improved their change and cancelation policies to accommodate travel arrangements impacted by the virus.

 U.S. airlines typically charge up to $200 in fees to make changes to your flight, and modifications to low-fare tickets are next to impossible depending on the fare rules.
 Change fees on many of these tickets have now been temporarily removed, but some limitations still apply.

 Updated: 03/12/2020 – JetBlue has updated its change fee waiver to offer three separate policies based on when you booked your flight:

 - If you booked your trip between February 27 and March 5, JetBlue won't assess change/cancel fees for flights booked through June 1, 2020.

 - If you booked your trip between March 6 and March 31, there are no change/cancellation fees for flights booked through September 8, 2020.